xbmcnut/home-assistant.io/source/getting-started/installation-raspberry-pi-all-in-one.markdown

 *  Setup a python virtualenv to run Home Assistant and components inside.
 *  Run as `hass` service account
 *  Install Home Assistant in a virtualenv
-*  Build and install Mosquitto v1.4.9 from source with websocket support running on ports 1883 and 9001
+*  Build and install Mosquitto v1.4.9 from source with websocket support running on ports 1883 and 9001 (default credentials pi:raspberry)
 *  Build and Install Python-openzwave in the Home Assistant virtualenv
 *  Build openzwave-control-panel in `/srv/hass/src/open-zwave-control-panel`
 *  Add both Home Assistant and Mosquitto to systemd services to start at boot